talmolab/sleap/docs/help.md

 Stuck?
 Can't get SLEAP to run?
 Crashing?
 Try the recommended tips below.

 ## Installation

 ### I can't get SLEAP to install!

-Have you tried all of the steps in the {ref}`installation instructions <installation>`?
+Have you tried all of the steps in the [installation instructions](installation)?

-If so, please feel free to [open an issue](https://github.com/murthylab/sleap/issues) and tell us how you're trying to install it, what error messages you're getting and which operating system you're on.
+If so, please feel free to [start a discussion](https://github.com/talmolab/sleap/discussions) or [open an issue](https://github.com/talmolab/sleap/issues) and tell us how you're trying to install it, what error messages you're getting and which operating system you're on.

 ### Can I install it on a computer without a GPU?